 Caution: Wiper blades do not lock into a lifted position.
 Do not lift a wiper arm beyond its intended position.

-- Place a towel under the wiper arm to avoid scratching or cracking the windshield in case it lowers down for any reason.
+- Place a towel between the wiper arm and windshield to avoid scratching or cracking the windshield.

 - Hold the wiper arm and press the locking tab while sliding the blade down the arm.

 - Align the new wiper blade on the wiper arm and slide it toward the end of the wiper arm until it locks into place.

 - Turn 'Wiper Service Mode' off to return the wipers to their normal position.